kubeslice/worker-operator/developer_guide.md

 ### Running test cases

-After running the below command, you should see all test cases have passed.
+After running the below command, you should see that all test cases have passed.

 ```bash
 make test